wbreeze/transmigration/docs/index.md

 The more data you have to back up and restore, the longer it will take.
 It can take twenty-four hours to backup, and as much time to restore, thirty gigabytes of data.
-* Things you are not currently, actively working with.
+* Things you are not currently, actively working with-- consider setting them aside.
-* Anything that is installed from the internet doesn't need to be backed up.
+* Anything that you can install from the internet doesn't need to be backed up.
-* Anything that you can recover from, for example, a git repository or other shared work repository doesn't need to be
+* Anything that you can recover from, for example, a git repository or other shared work repository doesn't need to be backed up.
 * Movies and music - set them aside if you can't simply download them again.

 Most things like those will come back to your computer just as quickly from